 The error option is for running parallel computations within XSPEC’s error command.
 This enables the error calculations for multiple parameters to be performed simultaneously.
 The speed-up here should simply be proportional to the number of cores available.
 However for cases where complications are reported (such as a new minimum found, or a non-monotonicity in the statistic space), it is recommended that you perform the error calculations in standard single-process mode.

-If both parallel leven and error are in use, XSPEC will temporarily disable the lower-level leven parallelization when running the higher-level parallel error command calculations.
+If both parallel leven and error or steppar are in use, XSPEC will temporarily disable the lower-level leven parallelization when running the higher-level parallel error or steppar command calculations.

 XSPEC12> model cflow